-Nursing students are expected to protect the confidentiality of patient information at all times in accordance with Health Insurance Portability and Accountability Act of 1996 (HIPAA) federal law:
+Nursing students are expected to always protect the confidentiality of patient information in accordance with Health Insurance Portability and Accountability Act of 1996 (HIPAA) federal law:

-- Students may not discuss clients or client Protected Health Information (PHI) outside the appropriate clinical practice areas or in any public space. - Students may not take any photographs, audio or video recordings of clients or client records nor make copies of client records. - Students violating patient privacy with a mobile device will be subject to HIPAA infractions of the clinical agency. - It is important to remember that everyone can see and read what is placed on social networking sites.
+- Students are not allowed to discuss Protected Health Information (PHI) outside the appropriate clinical practice areas or in any public space. - Students are not allowed to take any photographs, audio or video recordings of clients or client records nor make copies of client records. - Students violating patient privacy with a mobile device will be subject to HIPAA policies of the clinical site. - Students who are suspected of breaching any HIPAA policy will be referred to the Executive Director of Nursing for thorough investigation.
+Depending on the severity of the violation, students may be subject to disciplinary actions, including potential dismissal from the program.
+It is important to remember that everyone can see and read what is placed on social networking sites.
 Do not post information or photos with patient sensitive content.
 Always remember that your online presence reflects you as a professional.
 Be aware that your actions captured via images, posts, or comments can reflect on you; many recruiters routinely search the social networking venues when considering people for a new hire.